 Yes, the Collabera TACT’s Virtual Machine can be installed on any local systems.
 The training team of Collabera will assist you with the same.

-The online live training course will be conducted for 8 weekends, 16 sessions and 46 to 48 hrs in total.
+The online live training course will be conducted for 8 weekends, 15-16 sessions.

 The candidates need not worry about losing any training session.
 They will be able to view the recorded sessions available on the LMS.
 We also have a technical support team to assist the candidates in case they have any query.